So you want to become a professional poker player?

 If your answer is “no” then you should treat your decision to turn poker pro the same way.

 Yes, poker is different.
-As opposed to your regular job that pays you a regular monthly wages, winning at poker on a regular basis is not easy as you think.
+As opposed to your regular job that pays you a regular monthly wage, winning at poker on a regular basis is not easy as you think.

 Get your record book that we’ve suggested above.